Welcome to the info hub for the Faithful Next Step!

 Learn more

-The biggest project within this Faithful Next Step is designing and constructing a stand-alone building to serve as a dedicated space for adult education and church staff offices.
+The proposed solution to our staff office and adult classroom issue is expanding the existing student ministry building to accommodate an Insula-style office space, coffee shop space, and adult classrooms.
 The Grade School Building (GSB) has been acting as a stop-gap for both purposes since 2019 until we absolutely needed to build again.

 We currently utilize several classrooms in our GSB for adult education and Life Group space on Sunday mornings and evenings.
 We have that space for now, but children’s attendance is pushing the limits of their designated classrooms and have no space for future growth.